tiy-sa-python-django/onboarding/README.md

 3. Processor: At least 1.4GHz
 4. Hard Disk: At least 128GB, with at least 20GB free

+If your laptop doesn't meet those requirements, you probably need to buy one.
+A used/refurbished laptop is fine, as long as it meets the requirements above.

 ### Upgrade to OS X El Capitan, if your hardware supports it
 1. You'll need to sign in to the Mac App Store with you Apple ID.
 If you don't have one, [sign up here](https://appleid.apple.com/).
 2. Download and install the El Capitan upgrade from the Apple Store: [start here](http://www.apple.com/osx/how-to-upgrade/).